 Dear goop, I’m a little wary of buying supplements and other wellness products because I don’t know how to tell if they are well-made.
 What should I know, and how do you evaluate products at goop? —Madison

-For a while after college, I worked as a laboratory scientist.
+For a while after grad school, I worked as a laboratory scientist.
 And for my second career, I was a nutrition educator.
 My clients had lots of questions about supplements, and they wanted me to recommend specific products.
 Specifying amounts of nutrients was simple, but evaluating brands was not.

 EVALUATING WELLNESS PRODUCTS: CLAIMS